Broadcast Area Map

 Bozeman and Gallatin Valley

 - When you scan for channels on your TV, you may pick up both our VHF channel 8 (virtual 9.1-9.5) and our UHF channel 17 (virtual 9.1-9.5).
 In this case, you should be able to select the strongest signal for your location and ‘hide’ the duplicate channels.
-We are confident that when viewers invest in the time and effort to improve their home antenna installation, they will benefit by receiving the many free TV channels available in the Gallatin valley.
-Finally, remember that every time you adjust your antenna it will be necessary to perform the rescan function on your TV to discover all local channels.
+Remember that every time you adjust your antenna it will be necessary to perform the rescan function on your TV to discover all local channels.